samuel1992/customer_order_simple_api/README.md

 - `./test_and_coverage.sh`

 # Additonals
-The project was builded basic using two modules `customer` and `order`.
+The project was made basic using two modules `customer` and `order`.
 Each module has its own mvc structure.
 Why I did this way and not a simple mvc project that could include both entities?
 Ok, in this case I chose like this because we talked about microservices etc, this kind of "design" could give us a little more flexibility if we choose to separate one of the entities into a different service or even a different project.
 Of course in this project the domain was very simple (a little crud of two things) but I tried to demonstrate an idea here.